peter88213/aeon3yw/docs/usage.md

 ```
 [SETTINGS]

-scene_label = Narrative Position

-# Label of the csv field that contains the "scene_marker"
-# indicator.

-scene_marker = Scene

-# String in the "scene_label" field marking a scene.

-chapter_marker = Chapter

-# String in the "scene_label" field marking a chapter.

-part_marker = Part

-# String in the "scene_label" field marking a chapter that begins a new section.

 title_label = Label

 # Label of the csv field whose contents are exported
 # as the scene's title to yWriter.

-start_date_time_label = Start Date

-# Label of the csv field whose contents are exported
-# as the scene's date/time to yWriter.

-end_date_time_label = End Date

-# Label of the csv field whose contents are used to
-# calculate the scene's duration.

 description_label = Summary